novasamatech/parity-signer/docs/src/development/UOS.md

 uploads.
 Preludes `[0x53, 0xff, 0x<payload code>]` are followed only by the update payload.

+Every time user receives an unsigned update, the Signer displays a warning that the update is not verified.
+Generally, the use of unsigned updates is discouraged.

 | Encryption | Public key length, bytes | Signature length, bytes |
 |:-|:-| :- |
 | Ed25519 | 32 | 64 |